 Dr. Michael Porter, an economist, researcher and former Harvard Business School professor, wrote several books on competitive advantage that are taught widely across several disciplines in higher education today.
 Competitive advantage refers to the attributes that give an edge to a company, enabling it to outperform its competitors in the market.
 These attributes could help to reduce the cost of goods or services, make consumers choose a product over others or create barriers of entry for competitors.

 Logistics is a key area that can help companies gain a significant competitive advantage.
 Today, a growing number of consumers are buying products online.
 E-commerce is growing at a rate close to 20% annually.
 Along with the COVID-19 pandemic, the growth in e-commerce has put enormous pressure on supply chain and warehouse operations.
 Today’s warehouses implement solutions such as collaborative mobile robots, automated picking solutions, warehouse analytics and warehouse management systems (WMS) to increase efficiency and accommodate demand.
 A “smart warehouse” gives companies substantial competitive advantages.
-Let’s take a look at the competitive advantages gained by shifting to a smart warehouse.
+Let’s take a look at the competitive advantages gained by shifting to a smart warehouse and the benefits of it.

 1. Lower costs leading to lower prices